-Public-private partnership (PPP) will be needed as an additional source of financing.
 Public-private partnerships (PPP) can be another important financing vehicle for B&R infrastructure projects.
 China rolled out its PPP model in 2014 and began promoting it heavily in 2016.
-PPP is expected to play an important role in B&R projects outside of China also.19 To be successful, PPP need strong co-ordination as each party brings different skills: governments can offer cheaper financing, outside investors bring financial rigour, technical expertise comes from designers and contractors, and operations and maintenance companies offer practical knowledge.
+PPP is expected to play an important role in B&R projects outside of China also.
+To be successful, PPP need strong co-ordination as each party brings different skills: governments can offer cheaper financing, outside investors bring financial rigour, technical expertise comes from designers and contractors, and operations and maintenance companies offer practical knowledge.